 How to Verify that Windows TFTP Client Installed Successfully?

-TFTP client is like telnet client when the feature has not installed the commands will return unknown command error.
+It is like a telnet client, when the feature has not been installed on a computer, the relevant commands will return an unknown command error.

 For example, before installing the TFTP client, if you open a command prompt and type ‘tftp’, it will return the below message.